0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/implement-egp-strat.md

 \texttt{suggestedL2GasPrice} = \texttt{L1GasPrice} \cdot \texttt{suggestedFactor}
 $$

-Such a factor is justifiable considering the fact that, the sequencer is obliged to process every transaction stored in the pool database, irrespective of its $\texttt{SignedGasPrice}$ and the prevailing L1 gas price.
+The need for such a factor originates from the fact that the sequencer is obliged to process every transaction stored in the pool database, irrespective of its $\texttt{SignedGasPrice}$ and the prevailing L1 gas price.

 ### Breakeven gas price